hsinyenwu/ggRibo/README_0A_preparing_Ribo-seq_for_ggRibo.md

             quote = FALSE, sep="\t")
 ```

-## Ribo-seq P-sites from RiboTaper to bedGraph and BigWig
+## Converting Ribo-seq P-sites from tabular to bedGraph and BigWig
 See section 2 [here](https://github.com/hsinyenwu/ggRibo/blob/v2025.3.30/README_0B_bedGraph_bigwig.md)
 You can also obtain the P-site bedGraph or BigWig files from other tools.